damianhakert/damianhakert.github.io/source/handbook/sales-process/index.md

 Opportunities will follow the following rules:

 * Subscription: [name of company] [type of subscription] [number of packs].
 Example: MicahTek, Inc.-Standard-1
 * Training: [name of company] [type of training: User Training/Git Workshop/GitLab Flow/GitLab Admin].
-Example: First Community Credit Union User-Training
+Example: First Community Credit Union User-Training. **Note** to set up the actual training, follow the workflow described on the [Support handbook](https://about.gitlab.com/handbook/support/).
 * Any deal coming from Gitorious has “(from Gitorious)” added.
 Example MicahTek, Inc.-Gitorious-Standard-1

 ### Opportunity Types <a name="types"></a>